20 Funniest Animal Stories of 2022

 Mirror, mirror on the wall, who’s the fattest bear of all?

 Fat Bear Week, hosted every year by the Katmai Conservancy, allows the public to vote for which Alaskan bear will be the chunkiest before going into hibernation.
 After making a donation to a charity, people got to vote for one of the “Lardaceous Leviathan Levels Chunky Challengers.”
 On “Fat Bear Tuesday” (this year, it was October 6), the adipose award went to Bear 747, affectionately nicknamed Jumbo Jet.
 The brown bear weighs at least 1,400 pounds—something that will help him make it comfortably through the cold winter.
 Check out this heartwarming story of how one bear befriended a backpacker.

 Toad steals shoe, woman’s heart

 Jabba the toad first claimed Sita Hood’s old running shoe as her home last year, catching flies by day and lounging in comfort by night.
 At first, Hood thought it was a fluke and assumed the toad would hop away over the next day or two.
 Jabba ended up staying the entire summer before going somewhere else to hibernate.
 It was a cute story, but Hood was in for a big surprise when Jabba returned the following spring and jumped back into her old shoe.
 Hood says it’s no longer her shoe anymore but Jabba’s home.
 She even made a sign for the amphibian so people wouldn’t accidentally dump her out.
 “Donating my shoe was no big deal,” Hood told the Dodo.
 “If it afforded her comfort or protection, why not?”
-These 13 unlikely animal adoptions will melt your heart.

 Dog makes the most memorable moment at a wedding